Learn how to control your emotions, be composed, and stay calm under pressure so you can start building resilience at work and be a resilient leader.

 It is also important to develop a strong support network to build resilience at work and in life.
 Learning how to build positive and supportive relationships with others will give you the ability to lean on your family and friends for strong social support and assistance when needed.

-Resilience at work is a crucial life skill that will help you thrive in spite of difficult circumstances.
+Resilience at work is a crucial life skill that will help you thrive despite difficult circumstances.
 By building resilience with these ways to improve it, you can learn how to remain calm under pressure and manage your emotions to build workplace resilience.

 Leadership & success skills